Paintings by Adolf Hitler: Vienna period

-From 1908 to 1913, Hitler tinted postcards and painted houses for a living.
+From 1908 to 1913, Hitler made a meager living as a professional artist.
 He painted his first self-portrait in 1910 at the age of 21.
-This painting, along with twelve other paintings by Hitler, was discovered by US Army Sergeant Major Willie J. McKenna in 1945 in Essen, Germany.
+This painting, along with twelve other paintings by Hitler, was discovered by U.S. Army Sergeant Major Willie J. McKenna in 1945 in Essen, Germany.

-Samuel Morgenstern, an Austrian businessman and a business partner of the young Hitler in his Vienna period, bought many of the young Hitler's paintings.
+Samuel Morgenstern, an Austrian businessman and a business partner of the young Hitler in his Vienna period, bought many of Hitler's paintings.
 According to Morgenstern, Hitler came to him for the first time at the beginning of the 1910s, either in 1911 or in 1912.
 When Hitler came to Morgenstern's glazier store for the first time, he offered Morgenstern three of his paintings.
-Morgenstern kept detailed records of his clientele, through which it was possible to locate the buyers of young Hitler's paintings.
+Morgenstern kept detailed records of his clientele, through which it was possible to locate the buyers of Hitler's paintings.
 It was found that the majority of the buyers were Jewish.
 An important client of Morgenstern, a lawyer by the name of Josef Feingold, bought a series of paintings by Hitler depicting old Vienna.

 World War I

-When Hitler served in World War I at the age of 25 in 1914, he carried fine paper and canvas with him to the front and spent hours of leave time drawing and painting.
+When Hitler served in World War I at the age of 25 in 1914, he carried fine paper with him to the front and spent hours of leave time drawing and painting.
 The works he painted during this period were among his last before he became a politician.
 The themes of his wartime painting included farmers' houses, the dressing-station, etc.

-Auction sales
+Attempt of retrieval and destruction

+In 1936, Hitler appointed Ernst Schulte Strathaus to locate and buy paintings Hitler had painted from 1907 to 1912, and 1921 to 1922.
+One of the original people assigned by Strathaus to perform this task was Peter Jahn, who spent nearly four years tracking down Hitler's early works, until he was called into military service.
+Jahn became the Art Consultant to the German Embassy in Vienna in 1937, where he would then search for, purchase, and collect individual pieces of Hitler's art, allegedly in order to destroy a majority of the paintings.
+Jahn sold one of the largest collections of Hitler's art, about 18 pieces, with an average selling price of $50,000.
+According to O.K.
+Werckmeister, Hitler's motivation for the retrieval of his prewar paintings and drawings from their owners may have been "to keep public knowledge about Hitler's underachievement under political control".
+A group of architectural designs of proposed public buildings Hitler drew ca. 1925–26 were exempted from the retrieval order, possibly "because Hitler was prepared to acknowledge them as an ongoing concern germane to his activity as a politician."